coder/coder/docs/guides/support-bundle.md

    prompt.
 The support bundle will be generated in the current directory with the filename `coder-support-$TIMESTAMP.zip`.

-   > Note that generating a support bundle currently requires a running
+   > While support bundles can be generated without a running workspace, it is
-   > workspace to function.
+   > recommended to specify one to maximize troubleshooting information.

 5. (Recommended) Extract the support bundle and review its contents, redacting any information you deem necessary.